US SMID Cap Equity

 The strategy is a bottom-up, fundamental and research based approach.
 The portfolio manager and analysts seek to identify those companies that have compelling business models, a strong management team and attractive valuation levels.
 Sources of research include company managements, competitors, media and suppliers.
 The portfolio of approximately 90 to 120 stocks is diversified by type of company, with approximately 50-to-70% of the portfolio invested in mispriced growth opportunities, 20-to-50% in “steady eddies” (i.e. companies with stable and dependable earnings and revenue characteristics), and 0-to-20% in turnarounds.

-The US Small Cap Equity team is managed by Bob Kaynor who took over this role on April 1 with the retirement of Jenny Jones on March 31.
+The US Small Cap Equity team is managed by Bob Kaynor.
 Bob began his investment career in 1994.
 The team is made up of six analysts with an average experience of 23 years.
-The team is dedicated solely to our US Small and US Smid cap strategies.
+The team is dedicated to the US Small, Smid and Mid cap strategies.

 We believe that the stocks of companies with unrecognized or underappreciated growth dynamics will be rewarded over time.
 These companies frequently have a change dynamic in the company or industry that will lead to higher growth rates over an intermediate to longer time frame.
 This is our largest category of stocks.
 This category has provided the bulk of our return over time.